Lokesh-Boominathan/CrowdNet-A-Deep-Convolutional-Network-for-Dense-Crowd-Counting/README.md

-# Code for "CrowdNet: A Deep Convolutional Network for Dense Crowd Counting"
+# Code for paper "CrowdNet: A Deep Convolutional Network for Dense Crowd Counting"

 Paper citation: Boominathan, Lokesh, Srinivas SS Kruthiventi, and R. Venkatesh Babu.
 "Crowdnet: A deep convolutional network for dense crowd counting."
 Proceedings of the 24th ACM international conference on Multimedia.
 2016.